BulkSignature

 Email signature marketing is also beginning to take center stage, but its implementation is subtle.

 Rather than filling the design with flashy promotions, many teams add one simple interactive element that aligns with current marketing campaigns.
-Examples include:
+This could be a “Book a demo” link that leads to a scheduling page, a small banner highlighting a product release, or a simple text link directing recipients to a case study or review page.

 These interactive elements give recipients gentle nudges into other communication channels without disrupting the main email message.
 Over time, they can drive steady traffic to key marketing materials and support wider campaigns.